zetc0de/zetc0de.github.io/_posts/2018-04-15-Install-Anope-service-in-Centos-7 .md

 Lalu edit file konfiurasi tadi sesuai kebutuhan.
 Untuk contoh, bisa lihat file konfigurasi milik saya disini [services.conf](https://raw.githubusercontent.com/havidzc0de/havidzc0de.github.io/master/assets/files/services.conf), kebetulan untuk aplikasi IRC yg saya gunakan adalah Unrealircd.

+``Note:`` Edit juga bagian konfigurasi link `unrealircd.conf`, sesuaikan dengan konfigurasi uplink di `services.conf`:

+link services.mynet.org
+{
+    incoming {
+        mask 127.0.0.1;
+    };

+    password "changemeplease";

+    class servers;
+};

+Serverinfo juga disesuaikan :
+serverinfo
+{
+    /*
+     * The hostname that Services will be seen as, it must have no conflicts with any
+     * other server names on the rest of your IRC network.
+Note that it does not have
+     * to be an existing hostname, just one that isn't on your network already.
+     */
+    name = "127.0.0.1"

 Kalau sudah beres konfigurasi, jalankan dengan perintah
 > ./services/bin/anoperc start